nus-cs2103-AY1920S2/duke/docs/README.md

 * Find tasks by keywords

 ### Feature 1
-Create and add different tasks into a list
+Create and add todo into a list

 ## Usage